JoshRacine/RaspberryPi-Geocaching/README.md

 ------------------------------
 - Enable network connection sharing on eth0 (This is different depending on what Linux OS you are running and network manager versions, but this should cover the basics of it)

-- click on the netwrok manager icon and select "Edit connections..."
+- click on the network manager icon and select "Edit connections..."

 ![Connection Sharing](http://i.stack.imgur.com/0DrKe.png "Connection Sharing")
 - Select your wired connection and click edit